jraslab/RNAseq-pipeline/README.md

 **Option that is particularly useful**

 * `-x/--ignore <string>` : Specifies the string used to match to files, paths, and directories to ignore.
-This can be specified multiple times
+This can be specified multiple times.

 ***